-When your mayo container is just about empty (probably after you tried out the other 19 uses in this post!) don’t toss it just yet.
+When your mayonnaise is just about empty (perhaps after having tried the other 16 uses above?), don’t toss it just yet.
 You can use the remaining bit of mayo in the jar to make a tasty, creamy dressing.

 Just add a bit of olive oil, a splash of vinegar, and a sprinkling of your herbs of choice to the jar.
 Replace the lid, then shake it up really well.
-Use it to dress a simple salad of greens for a healthy snack.
+Use it to dress a simple salad of greens for a healthy snack or side.

 Which of these uses for mayonnaise surprised you most?